 Within the autonomic nervous system, there are two branches: the parasympathetic or "rest and digest" mode and the sympathetic or the "fight or flight" response.
 With CRPS, the sympathetic nervous system is inappropriately activated for a prolonged amount of time.

 There are two kinds of CRPS.
 Type 1 and Type 2.
 Type 1 occurs without a direct injury to a nerve.
 Many people with type 1 CRPS do not know why their symptoms have started.
-On the other Type 2 CRPS, formerly known as causalgia, occurs after a direct injury to a nerve causing some degree of damage.
+Type 2 CRPS, formerly known as causalgia, occurs after a direct injury to a nerve causing some degree of damage.

-Regardless of whether someone had type 1 or type 2, the general course of the disease is similar.
+Regardless of whether someone has type 1 or type 2, the general course of the disease is similar.
 Most people experience a burning, stabbing, shocking, gnawing, crushing, throbbing, and cold pain.
 Every person is different, so these are just a few ways that someone with CRPS might describe their pain.

 Some other symptoms of CRPS include: -Allodynia: hypersensitivity to light touch -Hyperalgesia: extreme hypersensitivity to pain -Changes in hair and nail growth -Skin color changes -Skin texture changes -Temperature changes -Changes to sweating patterns -Stiffness in joints -Temporary paralysis -Delayed wound healing -Hypersensitivity to sounds and light -Irritability -Edema -Depression -Insomnia -Fatigue -Dystonia: the involuntary muscle spasms causing a fixed contracture of a single extremity or multiple extremities -Myoclonus/tremors: the quick random jerking movements -Muscle atrophy -Osteopenia/Osteoporosis: bone density loss due to reduced blood flow